computationalmystic/RJI-group24/our-classifier.md

 The image classifier technology that we used for our project is the idealo image-quality-assessment.
-Right now we are still using the default example classifiers because we are having issues with the photo grader to work on our server.
+Right now we are still using the default example classifiers because we are having issues running the photo grader on our server.